Advances and challenges in single-molecule electron transport: Computational techniques

 Formally, the matrices ${\mathcal A}$ and ${\mathcal B}$ can be decomposed into symmetric and anti-symmetric constituents.
 Symmetric pieces, if they exist, combine with $\eta$ and $D$ and do not give rise to qualitatively new phenomena - at least at small enough $V_\text{b}$.
 Therefore, the symmetric pieces will be ignored and ${\mathcal A}$ and ${\mathcal B}$ are considered as antisymmetric.

 The matrix ${\mathcal A}$, being antisymmetric, cannot be understood as a second derivative of some energy-functional with respect to a coordinate.
 It therefore represents a non-conservative force.
-It's effect on the dynamics is best illustrated by recalling that antisymmetry allows for rewriting the matrix-vector products appearing in \eqref{e7a} as vector products
+It's effect on the dynamics is best illustrated by recalling that antisymmetry allows for rewriting the matrix-vector products appearing in {\eqref{e7a}} as vector products

 where ${\bf B}=(-{\mathcal B}_{yz}, {\mathcal B}_{xz}, -{\mathcal B}_{xy})$, and analogously for ${\bf A}$.
-Hence, the third term of \eqref{e7a} represents a force that tends to rotate the direction of displacement, $\bR$.
+Hence, the third term of \eqref{e8a} represents a force that tends to rotate the direction of displacement, $\bR$.
 Since a rotation requires the definition of an axis to rotate about, the term arises because in non-equilibrium the currents flowing break isotropy.
 The effect of this term has been observed by \textcite{Dundas2009} as `water-wheel' forces.

-The second term in \eqref{e7a} rotates the direction of the velocity $\dot \bR$; it represents an effective `Lorentz force', where quotation marks remind us that the entries of ${\bf B}$ are matrix-valued.
+The second term in \eqref{e8a} rotates the direction of the velocity $\dot \bR$; it represents an effective `Lorentz force', where quotation marks remind us that the entries of ${\bf B}$ are matrix-valued.
 Effective Lorentz-forces are symmetry allowed because away from equilibrium with currents flowing, time-reversal invariance and isotropy are broken.
 Since Lorentz-forces are energy conserving, they actually allow for periodic orbits.
 In quantum-models such orbits are closely associated with geometric phases (also known as Berry-phases).
-For the present context, Berry-phases have been discussed further in \cite{Lu2010}.
+For the present context, Berry-phases have been discussed further by \textcite{Lu2010}.

 The motion of the ion cores that results from the current-induced forces feeds back into the electronic current.
-The effect has been considered by \textcite{Kershaw2017} by including corrections to the adiabatic response that are small in the ion velocities $\dot {\bf R}^2$.
+The effect has been considered by \textcite{Kershaw2017} by including corrections to the adiabatic response that are small in the ion velocities $\dot {\bf R}^2$. { In extreme cases, the current-induced forces can lead to bond rupture.
+Progress towards a better understanding of this important phenomenon has been made in recent work by \textcite{Erpenbeck2018}}.